Free (mostly) tutorials & resources

 Dan Ebberts: Dan Ebberts’ Motion Script website offers a scripting resource for writing After Effects expressions.
 A side note: Dan Ebberts developed the original inverse kinematic (IK) and Bezier IK expressions used in Duik.
 He also contributes a lot to Creative Cow where his answers have solved my After Effects problems many times.

 J J Gifford: jjgifford.com offers scripting instruction and covers a lot of information about writing expressions.

-1I am not associated with lynda.com in any way, other than being an occasional customer, and receive no benefits from lynda.com if you decide to purchase a subscription.
+1I am not associated with lynda.com (now Linkedin Learning) in any way, other than being an occasional customer, and receive no benefits from lynda.com if you decide to purchase a subscription.